mhightower83/arduino-esp8266-spiffs-utils/README.md

       This option changes the owner to "spiffs" and the group to "Arduino".
       And, UID and GID are set to 0.

-    --gzip (optional)
+    --gzip
       Run gzip on the newly completed archive file.
+This is an alternative to using the ".tgz" extention.

     --help
       This usage message.